 - deepen your self-awareness,

 and so much more.

 The systems we work and live in don’t always recognise or value many worthwhile activities with payment but without them, our society disintegrates.
 And, we end up needing to pay for the problems this creates such as poor health, depression, addiction, isolation, workplace absence and even suicide.

 Grid™ focuses on shifting anyone to transition from a powerless slave to work, to someone with true agency over their life.
 A person who constructs a rich life outside of paid work for greater stability and resilience.

-Grid™ helps people realise their dreams, career aspirations and take responsibility for what happens in their mind and life.
+Grid™ helps people realize their dreams, career aspirations and take responsibility for what happens in their mind and life.
 Grid™ becomes a process and a tool that helps one design and re-design, create and re-create, grow and improve one’s circumstances.
 One of my heroes, Paulo Freire author of Pedagogy of the Oppressed and Brazilian educator and philosopher, wrote

 “Education either functions as an instrument which is used to facilitate integration of the younger generation into the logic of the present system and bring about conformity or it becomes the practice of freedom, the means by which men and women deal critically and creatively with reality and discover how to participate in the transformation of their world.”